briney/spir/workplan.md

 ---

-If you implement `DocumentIR` + normalization + five dialect adapters as above, you’ll have a maintainable `FoldIR` codebase that can translate glycans and other covalent connectivity across AlphaFold3 Server, AlphaFold3 (non-server), Chai-1, Boltz-2, and Protenix, while keeping ambiguity and format limitations explicit rather than hidden.
+If you implement `DocumentIR` + normalization + five dialect adapters as above, you’ll have a maintainable `Spir` codebase that can translate glycans and other covalent connectivity across AlphaFold3 Server, AlphaFold3 (non-server), Chai-1, Boltz-2, and Protenix, while keeping ambiguity and format limitations explicit rather than hidden.